skypilot-org/skypilot/llm/llama-3_2/README.md

 <img src="https://i.imgur.com/1NEZs9f.png" alt="Llama-3 x SkyPilot" style="width: 50%;">
 </p>

-[Llama 3.2](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/) is out on the date of Sep 25th 2024.
-It not only includes the latest models for chat, but also includes the multimodal models.
-Let's point and launch it with SkyPilot.
+[Llama 3.2](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/) family was released by Meta on Sep 25, 2024.
+It not only includes the latest improved (and smaller) LLM models for chat, but also includes multimodal vision-language models.
+Let's _point and launch_ it with SkyPilot.

 * [Llama 3.2 release](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/)